ellipt01/l1l2inv2/README.md

 # For quite large probrem

-If size of the matrix X is too large, memory allocation will fail and calc.sh will terminate.
+If size of the matrix X is too large, memory allocation will fail and calc.sh will terminate abnormally.
 This is because calc.sh stores matrix X in memory at one time.
 If you treat a large X, that is, when you use very fine grid and/or large observation data, the script calc_xmat.sh is available.
-This script does not store X in memory, but in files, and read these files when needed.
+This script does not store X in memory, but in files, and read them when needed.
+So, calc_xmat.sh uses only small memories, but uses large space of storage.
+Before to run calc_xmat.sh, please confirm you have enought free space in your HDD.

+## notice
-So, calc_xmat.sh uses only small memories, but uses large space of storage (such as HDD), and performance of inversion is reduced because of the overhead of accessing the storage to read the matrix X.
+By using calc_xmat.sh, the performance of the inversion is reduced because of the overhead of the accessing to the storage to read the matrix X.